taojunzh/chatroom/report/flask-login.md

 login_manager.init_app(app)
 ```
 The above code is to configurate the flask application to work with flask login
 source code: [Login-manager](https://flask-login.readthedocs.io/en/latest/_modules/flask_login/login_manager.html#LoginManager)
+This login-manager is an instance that holds the setting for logged in.
+It will bind
+to the application with .init_app(app)
+The login_manager.login_view works when a user access the [login_required](https://flask-login.readthedocs.io/en/latest/#flask_login.login_required)
+view without begin logged in.
+The user will redirect to the path login

 ```
 @login_manager.user_loader